 Bathroom fan(s) - installed in your home are intended to be an integral part of your home's ventilation system.
 A manual switch will control one fan.
+The other fan will be controlled by fan-timer that are set to run for a minimum of 8-hours per day, this is the recommended setting to promote ventilation and prevent condensation issues from occurring.
 The fan(s) should be cleaned seasonally by removing the dust and dirt that has built up on the fan blades and grille.